UCL-ARC/dirac-swift-api/README.md

 ## Running the API

+### Getting authenticated

+The API can be accessed after JWT authentication.
+After submitting your username and password, a token will be generated, which will be attached to a header in all your requests.
+The token will have a lifespan of an hour, after which you'll need to generate a new token by signing in again.

 ### Running locally

 After installing the package, from the root directory (containing this README), run in development mode with